What holidays will the libraries be closed?

 The schedule of closings for the current fiscal year is available here.

-Do you accept donated books?
+Do you accept donated books and other materials?

 What I.D. is required to get a library card?